trishakarma/stocks-sentiment-analysis/README.md

 To run this app, you will first have to set up your SingleStore account (database + Jupyter notebook), make a .env file with your Host, DB_Port, Password details, then run in terminal with npm run dev.
 You can change your stocks watchlist in client/data.ts.
-Keep an eye out - I have some updates planned.
+Plan to build a data scraper for tweets soon, so keep an eye out for that update.